fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 changes or is dependent on a political context.

 Example: consider the problem of internet connectivity in rural communities.
-An example of the solutionism trap is assuming that by studying internet speed in these regions, policies and deals can be arranged to reduce the price of internet access.
-However, if there are additional socio-economic problems within a community, for example lack of education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.
+An example of the solutionism trap is assuming that by using data science to study internet speed in these regions, policies and deals can be arranged to reduce the price of internet access.
+However, if there are additional socioeconomic problems within a community, for example lack of education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.